KhushiThakur-AI/CryptoBotAI-Advance/README.md

 # CryptoBotAI-Advance
 This is a advance crypto trading bot that is an update of my old bot.
-This current bot has around 25 + features added to it and more to go.
+This current bot has around 25 + more features added to it and still advancement and multiple test and needed.
 It is currently intelligent but need more work.

+The main.py file has more than 2500+ lines of code that are responsible for running the entire crypto trading bot smoothly.

 # CryptoBotAI-Advance 🚀

 ## Features